 Elite athletes will try anything to get the edge over the competition and there is no denying that Electrostimulation works.
-But would you see the difference?
+But would you see the difference using a Compex machine?

-Electrostimulation does not work by magic but instead replicates what your body already does.
+Compex machines do not work by magic but instead replicates what your body already does.
 Electrostimulation reproduces the processes that occur when your brain tells your muscle to contract.
 When you want to squeeze your biceps it sends a signal through an electrical current through the nerve fibres to the muscle which then reacts to the signal by contracting.
-Electrostimulation does exactly the same thing but it comes from the machine rather than the brain because your brain cannot tell if the signal is from your brain or from a machine.
+Compex machines achieve exactly the same thing but it comes from the machine rather than the brain because your brain cannot tell if the signal is from your brain or from a machine.

-Because of this companies such as COMPEX (leader in Electrostimulation machines) will claim that their machines have the ability when used correctly can improve;
+Because of Compex (leader in Electrostimulation machines) will claim that their machines have the ability when used correctly can improve;

 Strength + 27%